Rethinking and Designing a High-performing Automatic License Plate Recognition Approach: Experiments

 \subsubsection{Comparison with state-of-the-art LP recognition methods}

-We compare the proposed SCR-Net with state-of-the-art LP recognition methods on the CCPD \cite{xu2018towards} and AOLP \cite{hsu2012application} datasets.
+We first compare the proposed SCR-Net with state-of-the-art LP recognition methods on the CCPD \cite{xu2018towards} and AOLP \cite{hsu2012application} datasets.
+Then, we test the CCPD-trained SCR-Net on the other real-world datasets (PKUData \cite{yuan2016robust} and CLPD \cite{zhang2020robust}) to validate the generalization ability of our method.

 \textbf{Results on CCPD.} Table \ref{table5} shows the comparisons of LP recognition methods on the CCPD dataset.
-Instead of using ground-truth vertices, the proposed SCR-Net takes the predicted vertices by VertexNet as the inputs, i.e., VSNet.
+Instead of using ground-truth vertices to sample LP images, the proposed SCR-Net takes the predicted vertices by VertexNet as the inputs, i.e., VSNet (the cascaded framework of VertexNet and SCR-Net).
 The results show that SCR-Net is superior to state-of-the-art LP recognition methods, including RNN-based MTLPR \cite{wang2019light} and Attentional Net \cite{zhang2020robust}.
 SCR-Net obtains the best recognition accuracy (99.5\%) on the overall testing set and all subsets, especially for CCPD-Challenge with more than 5\% accuracy improvement.
 Our approach are even better than Attentional Net trained with additional synthetic data (99.5\% \textit{vs.} 98.9\%).
-For inference time, the fast version of our approach (VertexNet-Fast + SCR-Net-Fast) obtains the fastest inference speed at 6.7 ms per image, 43\% relative improvement compared with 11.7 ms per image of RPnet \cite{xu2018towards}.
+For inference time, the fast version of our approach (SCR-Net-Fast) obtains the fastest inference speed at 6.7 ms per image, 43\% relative improvement compared with 11.7 ms per image of RPnet \cite{xu2018towards}.
 This improvement comes from the resampling-based cascaded framework and compact network architectures.

 We detail the result of SCR-Net by partitioning the IoU of detections.
 The accuracy of SCR-Net and the count of detections of VertexNet with respect to IoU interval are shown in Fig. \ref{Fig_iou}.
-It can be observed that 1) more than 99\% LPs can be recognized when the IoU is large than 0.7, 2) SCR-Net can obtain 95\% recognition accuracy for IoU $\in [0.6, 0.7)$, and 3) SCR-Net can also correctly recognize part of detections in the case of IoU $< 0.6$.
+It can be observed that 1) more than 99\% LPs can be recognized when the IoU is large than 0.7, 2) SCR-Net can obtain 95\% recognition accuracy for IoU $\in [0.6, 0.7)$, and 3) SCR-Net can still correctly recognize some LPs in the case of IoU $< 0.6$.